dandevri/website/pages/speaking/rider.md

 * I own and retain the rights to official recordings of my presentation and grant you license to use, modify, and redistribute them.
 (I want to publish a copy of the talk on my own Youtube channel)
 * I will not use branded content like branded templates or slides designed for the event.
 * I usually have a ton of images and diagrams to make concepts more clear.
 I take time to design my slides.
+* I try to describe the visuals that are in the presentation.
 * I personally choose to have many slides with a small amounts on each.
 I like the fast-paced flow.
 * It's ok to use my resources (photography, bio) on social media leading up to the event.
 * No censorship.